mythz/dart-linq-examples/README.md

   - linq105: Left Outer Join

-##  Side-by-side - C# LINQ vs Dart collections
+##  Side-by-side - C# LINQ vs Dart functional collections

-For a side-by-side comparison, the **C#** source code is displayed above the equivalent **Dart** translation.
+For a side-by-side comparison, the original **C#** source code is displayed above the equivalent **Dart** translation.

   - The **Output** shows the console output of running the **Dart** sample.
-  - Outputs ending with `...` illustrate that only a partial response is displayed.
+  - Outputs ending with `...` illustrates only a partial response is displayed.
-  - The source-code for C# and Dart utils used are included once under the section they're used in.
+  - The source-code for C# and Dart utils used are included once under the first section they're used in.
   - The C# ObjectDumper util used is downloadable from MSDN - [ObjectDumper.zip](http://code.msdn.microsoft.com/Visual-Studio-2008-C-d295cdba/file/46086/1/ObjectDumper.zip)

 You can see the full output of all the samples by running [play.dart](https://github.com/dartist/101LinqSamples/blob/master/bin/play.dart) locally.